tomis9/cookbook/README.md

 If you think about writing your own blog, I highly recommend this workflow, as it is:

-* simple - in order to publish a new post or make a change to an existing one, all you have to do is 'git push' to the github repository;
+* simple - in order to publish a new post or make a change to an existing one, all you have to do is `git push` to the github repository;

 * it is 100% free of charge;